 - Price: As always, iRobot is the price leader.
 All their robots are usually slightly to moderately more expensive than the competition.
 The 980 is no different.
 In fact, it’s pretty darn expensive!
-At $900 per unit, this is probably not something that’s easy to spring for.
+At its price per unit, this is probably not something that’s easy to spring for.
 You can check out this listing for more detailed pricing information.
 In this case, you do get what you pay for.
 This generation actually HAS improved many important aspects.
 Hands down, this is the best robot vacuum currently available.
 Still, if this is your first robot, you might want to look into some less expensive – but still competent – alternatives (see below)

 Other Roomba 980 Alternatives to Consider